 These washers are used to prevent a nut from loosening.
 These are used where there is vibration, or jolts occur.
-It exerts pressure against the nut prevents the later (nut) from turning and working loose.
+This puts pressure against the nut, preventing the latter (the nut) from turning and working loose.

 There are several forms of spring washers.
 Each has its own advantages.
 Single pattern spring washer, standard pattern spring washer, double pattern spring washer, grip pattern spring washer, and girder pattern spring washer are the structures of spring washer.